 Installation views from Kestle Barton, October 2012.

-Lover’s Letters began when my lover started to send me letters and poetry through the post.
+Lover’s Letters began when my partner and lover Nigel Bispham started to send me letters and poetry through the post.
 He lives only a few miles away.
 An avid letter writer all my life, technology and time, had finally eroded my letter-writing tendencies, so I was delighted.

 A reciprocal conversation followed and follows, that must be differentiated from any other dialogue, verbal or written.
 I am still trying to tease out what is different about letters.

 Letters are written for an audience of one.
 As A.S.
 Byatt writes in Possession, letters,

 ‘exclude not only the reader as co-writer…..but they exclude the reader as reader, they are written if they are true letters, for a reader’ (p.
 131).

 It is this that I have tried to re-capture in representing letters for others.
 As the letters are fictionalized and contain only references, and indices of original texts, they are not ‘true’ letters.
 They can only be representations of such.